 Later on, Prophetic Flamespeaker made another appearance in Modern as part of an All-in Red deck that had a strong finish at a Star City Games Modern event in Las Vegas in December of 2015.
 Then, the Flamespeaker would appear in a couple of Dragon Stompy Legacy decks in April of 2016 as a three-of in the main deck.
 In fact, in one event, two similar lists placed first and second.
 Armed with Sword of Fire and Ice and/or Umezawa's Jitte, the Flamespeaker actually was able to get in some attacks.
 Then, outside of popping up in some Commander lists, the Flamespeaker basically disappeared from view.

 Prophetic Flamespeaker is the perfect example of an objectively powerful card that simply never found the legs to be consistently part of a competitive strategy.
 He would latch on as a part of existing decks, and while the deck would win, it seems that he didn't actually improve the deck enough to become a permanent fixture.
 With powerful creatures continuing to be printed all the time, there just isn't really a slot for the Flamespeaker to fit into anymore.

-Still, this is a good creature with the ability to potentially finish off an opponent with the right pump spells.
+Still, Prophetic Flamespeaker is a good creature with the ability to potentially finish off an opponent with the right pump spells.
 He also can provide some powerful card advantage if the deck is able to support casting spells quickly.
 Prophetic Flamespeaker was indeed powerful on paper, but in practice, he never really panned out competitively.
-For a card that's worth roughly a dollar, he's a fun creature to try out and brew with, and sadly, many people have forgotten about him.
+For a card that's worth roughly a dollar, he's a fun creature to try out and brew with in Kitchen Table Magic decks.
+Sadly, many people have forgotten about him.